-Farai Simoyi from Netflix’s ‘Next in Fashion’ weighs in on that controversial streetwear episode
+Farai Simoyi from Netflix’s ‘Next In Fashion’ weighs in on that controversial streetwear episode

 What does streetwear even mean anymore?
-That’s the question Netflix’s new competition series, Next in Fashion, tackled in a tense episode in which the two contestants who have the most experience in that category were up for elimination and a guest judge walked off in protest.
+That’s the question Netflix’s new competition series, Next In Fashion, tackled in a tense episode in which the two contestants who have the most experience in that category were up for elimination, and a guest judge walked off in protest.

 What started out as a creative and freestyle culture that grew out of hip-hop, without rules, has been commodified and watered down, and black creatives in particular are feeling the sting of erasure—a point illustrated in the show’s fourth episode, when Kiki Kitty and Farai Simoyi had to defend their designs to a dubious judging panel.